Europe's Christmas markets warily open as COVID cases rise

 FRANKFURT, Germany (AP) — The holiday tree is towering over the main square in this central German city, the chestnuts and sugared almonds are roasted, and kids are clambering aboard the merry-go-round just like they did before the pandemic.
 But a surge in coronavirus infections has left an uneasy feeling hanging over Frankfurt's Christmas market.

-To savor a mug of mulled wine — a pleasurable rite of winter in pre-pandemic times — masked customers must pass through a one-way entrance to a fenced-off wine hut, stopping at the hand sanitizer station.
+To savor a mug of mulled wine — an uncomplicated rite of winter in pre-pandemic times — masked customers must pass through a one-way entrance to a fenced-off wine hut, stopping at the hand sanitizer station.
 Elsewhere, security officers check vaccination certificates before letting customers head for the steaming sausages and kebabs.

 Written By